MDAMCloud/auth-service/README.md

 # URL_Shorthener
 CS443 Cloud Project

-# URL Shortener Service REST API microservice
+# URL Shortener Auth Service microservice

 This is an url shortener microservice created by using Spring Boot, MySQL, Docker.